Owning a new physical therapy office while working as a health and exercise science professor at Rowan University, Dr. Jeremy Boyd has his hands full.

 Nicole Fickas, a senior marketing major, got the opportunity to intern for Trifecta.

-“With residency training, mentorship and classes, I was able to specialize in Sports, Orthopedics and Manual Therapy, thus the trifecta,” Boyd said.
-“The number 3 was my number in sports, and I am also the third of 3 ‘Boyd Bros’ so it fit.
-On top of that, I am half Egyptian, so the pyramid/triangle was always fond to me.
+“With residency training, mentorship, and classes, I was able to specialize in Sports, Orthopedics, and Manual Therapy, thus the trifecta,” Boyd said.
+“The number 3 was my number in sports, and I am also the third of 3 ‘Boyd Bros’ so it fits.
+On top of that, I am half Egyptian, so the pyramid/triangle was always fond of me.
 Combine all that and boom, you get Trifecta.”